The Fast and the Furious (1954 film): Production

-The film was based on a story by Roger Corman, who had recently moved into producing with Monster from the Ocean Floor.
-His production company was Palo Alto Productions.
-Corman financed the movie himself with $60,000 he received from Robert Lippert for Monster.
+The film was based on a story by Roger Corman, who had recently moved into producing with Monster from the Ocean Floor (1954) for his company Palo Alto Productions.
+Corman financed The Fast and the Furious himself with $60,000 he received from Robert Lippert for Monster from the Ocean Floor.

-Corman says that John Ireland only appeared in the film on the condition he could direct it.
-"John did a fine job directing on a nine-day shoot with a budget of $50,000," said Corman later.
-Corman also said that Dorothy Malone "had left her agent and, having no work, accepted a part for next to nothing."
+According to Corman, John Ireland only appeared in the film on the condition he could direct it: "John did a fine job directing on a nine-day shoot with a budget of $50,000," said Corman later.
+Corman also stated that Dorothy Malone "had left her agent and, having no work, accepted a part for next to nothing."

-The film was shot in 10 days in April 1954 under the title Crashout.
-(Another film would take that title).
+The film was shot in 10 days in April 1954 under the title Crashout, but a different 1955 film would take that title.

 Corman says he "set up a little of the racing car business because I was interested in that, and I did some of the second unit stuff.
 But I didn't direct as such."

 The deal that Corman set up included having the local Jaguar dealer donate his cars as well as having scenes take place at the Monterey race track.
 Most of the exteriors were shot around Malibu and Point Dume, California.
 Corman also subbed as a driver in the second of the Jaguar XK120 race cars.

-After having to operate as a second unit cinematographer and director, Corman realized he wanted to direct himself.
-"It was after that film that I decided to become a director."
+After having to operate as a second unit cinematographer and director, Corman realized he wanted to direct himself: "It was after that film that I decided to become a director."